my diamond-shape logo; quite minimalisitic. Liam Collod

 The .shelf file acts as a config and have a few options to change the shelf behavior.
 Its content is a custom syntax which follow the given rules:

-• each lines defines an option to configure
+• each lines define an option to configure

 • an option CANNOT span multiple lines